 History of Sloppy Joe’s

-The official beginning of Sloppy Joe’s Bar, the famous and infamous Key West saloon, was December 5, 1933–the day Prohibition was repealed.
-The bar was destined to go through two name changes and a sudden change of location before it would become Sloppy Joe’s, seen by millions of visitors to Florida’s southernmost outpost.
+The official beginning of Sloppy Joe’s Bar, the famous and infamous Key West Saloon beloved by Ernest Hemingway, was smack in the middle of the Depression, December 5, 1933, the day Prohibition was repealed.
+But the bar was destined to go through two name changes and a sudden change of location before it would become today’s Sloppy Joe’s Bar seen by millions of visitors to Florida’s southernmost outpost.

-Key West being a bastion of free thinkers even in the thirties, Prohibition was looked on as an amusing exercise dreamed up by the government–and Joe Russell was just one of the enterprising individuals who operated illegal speakeasies.
-Even Ernest Hemingway, who made Key West his home at the time, slipped over to Russell’s on occasion to buy illicit bottles of Scotch, and the two struck up an enduring friendship.
+In Key West, a bastion of free-thinkers even in the thirties, Prohibition was looked on as an amusing exercise dreamed up by the government.
+Joe Russell was just one of the enterprising individuals who operated illegal speakeasies; his being a raunchy hole in the wall on Front Street near the harbor.
+Even Hemingway slipped over to Russell’s on occasion to buy illicit bottles of scotch.

-The rowdy, come-as-you-are saloon was renamed the Silver Slipper upon the addition of a dance floor, but that didn’t matter–it remained a place of shabby discomfort, good friends, gambling, fifteen-cent whiskey, and ten-cent shots of gin.
+It was a free-wheeling fisherman’s bar featuring ten-cent shots of gin and nickel beer.
+No matter what kind of scotch whiskey a customer requested, he was generally served a measure of Teacher’s, the cheapest brand around at thirty-five cents a drink.
+The rowdy, come-as-you-are saloon, was renamed the Silver Slipper upon the addition of a dance floor, but that didn’t matter, it remained a place of shabby discomfort, good friends, gambling, and fifteen-cent drinks.

 The Hemingway Connection